alxroyer/scenario/doc/src/devel/coding-rules/py/imports.rst

       - Classes used for inheritance,
       - Classes used for global instanciations,
-      - Functions executed in the module level context.
+      - Functions executed in the module level context,
+      - Performance concerns (see :mod:`scenario._perfutils` and :mod:`scenario._fastpath` for further details).

   :Typing imports [typing-proj]:
       As for implementation imports, we will not to define more type checking imports than necessary.